cvalcke958/cvhome_hugo/content/authors/admin/_index.md

 My passion is to translate research into innovative medical healthcare solutions and lead development of complex systems into global commercialization.

-I bring strong leadership in engineering and software teams, with unique focus on efficient processes through Lean and Agile principles.
+I bring strong leadership in engineering and software teams, with unique experience in efficient processes through Lean and Agile principles.